Best books on learning how to draw is the topic of our blog post today!

 3. Art for Kids: Drawing, by Kathryn Temple

 Kathryn Temple’s Art for Kids: Drawing stands as a testament to the notion that art is a reflection of the world as we see it.
-Designed for children, the book is rooted in the fundamental desire to capture the essence of a subject.
-Starting with basic contour drawing techniques, Temple delves deep, imparting lessons on creating shapes, using light to depict volume, mastering perspective, and accurately representing various subjects.
+Designed for children, the book is rooted in the fundamental desire to highlight the essence of a subject.
+Starting with basic contour drawing techniques, Temple explores deep, imparting lessons on creating shapes, using light to depict volume, mastering perspective, and accurately representing various subjects.
 The systematic lessons are enriched with stimulating exercises, allowing kids to practice and perfect their craft.

 4. How to Draw Cute Stuff, by Angela Nguyen